sphinx-gallery/sphinx-gallery/doc/configuration.rst

     to return to the output capturing behaviour prior to release v0.5.0.

-The ``capture_repr`` configuration allows the user to control what output is captured, while executing the example ``.py`` files, and subsequently incorporated into the built documentation.
+The ``capture_repr`` configuration allows the user to control what output is captured while executing the example ``.py`` files and thus subsequently incorporated into the built documentation.
 Data directed to standard output is always captured.
 The value of the last statement of *each* code block, *if* it is an expression, can also be captured.
 This can be done by providing